 Overall Rating: 4/5

 UPDATE 18/03/2015: Well, I have just performed a web search and it seems that the device is not selling out that well after all.
 Although limited to just 99 pieces, it is still marked as an ‘in-stock’ item by a number of shops.
-A well-known British retailer, for example, lists one at £7890, which is still a bit too steep to my taste.
+A well-known British retailer, for example, lists one at £7890, which is still a bit too steep for my taste.

 Photos: DuBois et Fils